Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-script-modeling-rest-api/docs/ModelsApi.md

 ModelsApi apiInstance = new ModelsApi();
-String type = "type_example"; // String | The type of the model to filter Boolean includeOrphans = false; // Boolean | If true, then models with no relationship to any project are retrieved regardless of their scope
-Integer maxItems = 56; // Integer |
+String type = "type_example"; // String | The type of the model to filter Integer maxItems = 56; // Integer |
 Integer skipCount = 56; // Integer |
 String sort = "sort_example"; // String |
-try {
+Boolean includeOrphans = true; // Boolean | If true, then models with no relationship to any project are retrieved regardless of their scope try {
-    ListResponseContentModel result = apiInstance.getGlobalModelsUsingGET(type, includeOrphans, maxItems, skipCount, sort);
+    ListResponseContentOfModel result = apiInstance.getGlobalModelsUsingGET(type, maxItems, skipCount, sort, includeOrphans);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ModelsApi#getGlobalModelsUsingGET");